timtouch/Revature-Notes/Week 5 EmberJS-DevOps/README.md

     - **Auto Scaling Groups**
         - You want to scale your resources dynamically such that you use only as much as you need to.
             - Scales turning on/off servers as demand changes
+## Ubuntu things
+- There are many ways to download and install Java and other things to our
+    - Manually
+    - Adding a repository for our software package manager
+- `/opt/` is where you want to store your installation files
+- `etc/environment` is where you want to add global environment variables
+- `CATALINA_HOME`
+- `JAVA_HOME`
+- `M2_HOME`
+- `M2=$M2_HOME/bin`
 ### Deploying to AWS
 - Make sure your security group
 - `chromd` -timed execution of scripts